KenHV/kenharris.xyz/content/posts/kensur-liber.md

   adb pull /dev/block/by-name/dtbo_a dtbo.img
   ```

-  Replace \_a with your
-  current boot slot, which can be found by running this command in fastboot
+  Replace \_a with your current boot slot, which can be found by running this
-  mode:
+  command in fastboot mode:

   ```
   fastboot getvar current-slot
   ```

 2. Flash the kernel ZIP from TWRP or using `adb sideload` on other recoveries.
-3. Flash the companion ZIP from Magisk Manager.

 ## Reverting to stock kernel